Moylan files motion to vacate injunction against abortion ban

 Abortion rights advocates are anticipated to challenge the motion.

 Gov. Lou Leon Guerrero also has supported access to abortion.
-But with regard to the motion to vacate the injunction, Krystal Paco-San Agustin, the governor's spokesperson, said they cannot comment on ongoing litigation.
+But with regard to the motion to vacate the injunction, Krystal Paco-San Agustin, the governor's spokesperson, said the governor's office cannot comment on ongoing litigation.

 Before Moylan took over as the new elected AG, former AG Leevin Camacho opined that the Legislature exceeded its power under the Organic Act when it passed the old ban because it violated federal laws applicable to Guam at the time.
 Therefore, the ban was void from the beginning and had no legal effect, according to Camacho.